-Diabetes has been known to restrict your food preferences and render many edible items harmful for people with diabetes.
-What can you say about exotic meals when food as basic and essential as flour must be properly analyzed for its composition and a conscious choice is necessary for which flour to prefer if you are a diabetic?
+Food is basic and essential for every human being.
+Diabetes has been known to restrict your food preferences and render many edible items harmful.
+The flour used must be properly analysed for its composition and a conscious choice is necessary.
+Let’s read what are the best attas (flours) for diabetics.

-With India declared as the diabetic capital of the world, the current buzzword is ‘low glycemic index food’.
-The glycemic index or GI is the measure of the effects of carbohydrates on blood sugar levels.
-Heavy intake of carbohydrates can simply put off all your efforts to control blood sugar levels.
-Diabetes products must be carefully chosen by reading the fine print on their packaging about their nutritional value and ensuring the final meal plan for the day is not only delicious but also safe to consume.
+Diabetes products must be carefully chosen by reading the fine print on their packaging about their nutritional value.
+The final meal plan for the day is not only delicious but also safe to consume.

-Let us give you an overview of some preferred variants of flour suitable for diabetics:
+Let us give you an overview of some preferred variants of Atta suitable for diabetics:

-The most effective ingredient which can be generously consumed by diabetics is Ragi.
-Hence Ragi flour is the most suitable variant and a great alternative for the normal carbohydrate rich atta.
-Ragi flour also promotes better blood sugar control along with reduction in hyperglycemic and oxidative stress.
+The most effective ingredient which can be consumed by diabetics is Ragi.
+Hence, Ragi flour is the most suitable variant and a great alternative for the normal carbohydrate-rich atta.
+Ragi flour also promotes better blood sugar control along with a reduction in hyperglycemic and oxidative stress.
 Ragi has also been proven to improve wound healing in diabetics, which otherwise remains a serious concern for them.

 Consisting of a healthy combination of all essential grains, multigrain atta proves to be a great replacement for all-purpose flour.
 Pearl millets, finger millet, sorghum (Jowar), little millet, kodo millet are some commonly suggested grains contributing to the multi-grain composition.

 Another vegetable to be generously included in a diabetic diet is Palak (spinach) .
-One of the few food options for diabetes where the more the better rule applies, Palak is devoid of calories and carbohydrates.
-Now you can indulge in this green leafy vegetable and opt for healthier flour available in the form of Palak/spinach Atta.
+One of the few food options for diabetes where the better the rule applies, Palak is devoid of calories and carbohydrates.
+Now you can indulge in this green leafy vegetable and opt for healthier flour available in the form of Palak/Spinach Atta.